The PCGrate®-S(X) v. 6.6-6.7 32/64-bit series software products

 ) is designed for the Green functions and their normal derivatives optimal computations, which take into account single-term corrections (the logarithmic singularity, border profile curvature, border-crossing phase jump, and convergence-accelerating remainder term) in the integral equations method.7

-For most grating efficiency problems, except some special cases for the x-ray-EUV wavelength region, you should use this option (check-boxes are checked in v.
-6.1 or button is pressed in v.
-6.5-6.6 by default) that provides essentially faster convergence and much more accuracy.
+For most grating efficiency problems, except some special cases for the x-ray-EUV wavelength region, you should use this option (button is pressed by default) that provides essentially faster convergence and much more accuracy.